cikrle-ctrl/node_note_pp/privacy_policy.md

 Node Notes requests microphone access to convert your voice into text. **All audio processing is done strictly on your device** using a local Whisper AI model.
 * **No audio recordings or transcripts are ever transmitted to our servers.** * The data is processed ephemerally on your device and saved only to your local database.

-### Calendar Events and Location
+### Location and Calendar Events
+Node Notes allows you to voluntarily pin your current exact location or link calendar events to your notes for better context.
-If you choose to link calendar events or save location context to your notes, this information is stored exclusively in the app’s local, encrypted database on your device.
-We do not track or upload your location or schedule.
+* **Local Storage:** This location and schedule data is stored exclusively in the app’s local, encrypted database on your device.
+* **No Tracking:** We do not continuously track your location in the background, nor do we upload your pinned locations to our servers or share them with any marketing services.

 ### Mood Tracking
 Any data regarding your mood or personal journal entries is considered personal and is kept strictly on your device.